 - Applicability of the bystander approach within workplace and professional peer cultures, as well as in student populations.

 - Culturally competent approaches to gender violence issues in racially and ethnically diverse student populations.

 - Better integration of alcohol and substance abuse education with sexual assault education.

 - Roles and responsibilities of athletic and Greek subcultures in the area of sexual violence and relationship abuse prevention education.

 - Importance of engaging not only students but also administration, faculty, and staff on these issues.

-Senior MVP trainers also share lessons learned from more than 20 years of work on college campuses.
+Senior MVP trainers also share lessons learned from nearly a quarter-century of work on college campuses.
 This vast experience includes insights from senior administrators, students, coaches, student-athletes, senior officers, non-commissioned officers, and troops in every branch of the U.S. military services.